aiven/devportal/docs/tutorials/talk-to-kafka.rst

 Learning objectives
 --------------------

-- Producing to and consuming from a single Apache Kafka topic
+- Basic overview of Apache Kafka and creating an Aiven for Apache Kafka service
-- The concept of consumer groups.
-Single and multiple consumers reading from a topic
+- The concept of topic, partition, producer, consumer, and consumer groups explained by example
-- The need for a schema registry and the use of Karapace - the open-source tool to serve your Apache Kafka needs
+- The need for a schema registry and the use of Karapace to work with Apache Kafka over HTTP

 Overview
 --------